Pennsylvania

 Major / complex$8,000-$20,000+

-Minor work often includes isolated crack repair or limited moisture-control improvements.
+Minor work often includes one isolated repair or limited moisture-control improvements where the wider basement is still functioning well.

 These are planning ranges for Lancaster-area homeowners, not quotes.
 Actual pricing depends on the water pattern, basement layout, foundation condition, and the full scope needed for reliable long-term control.